Bevy Scenes

 )

-from the world.
+To save a scene we first have to create a DynamicWorld from the world.
 This struct stores the resources and entities from the world and allows them to be easily serialized.

-// https://docs.rs/bevy/latest/bevy/scene/prelude/struct.DynamicScene.html
+// https://docs.rs/bevy/latest/bevy/scene/prelude/struct.DynamicWorld.html

-pub struct DynamicScene {
+pub struct DynamicWorld {

 pub resources: Vec<Box<dyn PartialReflect>>,